sesamesoftware/DeploymentGuide/Datasources/additionalinfo/google_token.md

 ### *Generate a New Token*

 Google Analytics uses custom OAuth2 to authenticate Google Analytics.
 A service account OAuthAccessToken is used to authenticate.
-The token can not be seen anywhere in Google, but can be recreated, and the file containing the keys can be downloaded if a new key is created.
+The token cannot be seen anywhere in Google, but can be recreated, and the file containing the keys can be downloaded if a new key is created.

 ### Steps